You (Ten Sharp song): Chart performances

 "You" was a number-one hit in Norway, spending 16 weeks in the top ten.
 In Sweden, the single peaked at number one for two weeks.
 In France, "You" also peaked at number one for two weeks.
 "You" peaked at number four in Germany and remained on the chart for 43 weeks, and it reached the same position in Ireland.
 In Austria, the song reached number two, while in Switzerland, it spent 32 weeks in the top 40, peaking at number three.
-It was the group's only hit in the UK to date, peaking at number 10.
+It was the group's only hit in the UK, peaking at number 10.